 You may experience side effects while taking Parsabiv™(etelcalcetide)1

 Some patients reported potential symptoms of a condition called hypocalcemia (low calcium levels), including spasms, twitches, or cramps in your muscles; numbness or tingling in your fingers, toes, or around your mouth; or seizures.

 During studies of Parsabiv™, some patients reported other various side effects like diarrhea, nausea, and vomiting.

 Talk to your heathcare provider right away.

 After talking to your healthcare provider, you can report negative side effects of prescription drugs to the FDA.

 Visit www.fda.gov/medwatch or call

 What if my dialysis care team is switching me from Sensipar® (cinacalcet) to Parsabiv™?

 Stop taking Sensipar® for at least 7 days before you start Parsabiv™(etelcalcetide)

-You need to stop taking Sensipar® pills at least 7 days before you can start Parsabiv™.
+You need to stop taking Sensipar® tablets at least 7 days before you can start Parsabiv™.
 You cannot be on both drugs at the same time.1

 Keep in mind: You shouldn’t be started on Parsabiv™ if you have low calcium levels.
 (You can ask your doctor about normal ranges for calcium.)